 If you’re working with Amazon Web Services (AWS), understanding how the AWS route table functions is crucial for managing your cloud network.
-Route tables in AWS are essential components, especially when dealing with ipv4 or ipv6 CIDR blocks, public and private subnets, VPC endpoints, and more.
+Route tables in AWS are essential components, especially when dealing with IPv4 or IPv6 CIDR blocks, public and private subnets, VPC endpoints, VPN connections, and more.
 So, let’s deep dive into AWS route tables and clarify them for you.

 What is a Route Table in AWS?

 For instance, a VPC route table specifies how packets are routed within your Amazon VPC.
-Depending on your architecture, you may also work with transit gateways, VPC peering connections, or egress-only internet gateways to route traffic.
+Depending on your architecture, you may also work with transit gateways, VPC peering connections, egress-only internet gateways, VPC endpoints, or VPN connections to extend your environment.
+Including VPC endpoints in your route tables allows you to securely connect private subnets to AWS services without sending traffic over the internet.

 What does a Route Table do?